move-coop/parsons/ngpvan.rst

 ===========
 Bulk Import
 ===========
 For some methods, VAN allows you to bulk import multiple records to create or modify them.

 The bulk upload endpoint requires access to files on the public internet as it runs the upload asynchronously.
 Therefore, in order to bulk import, you must pass in cloud storage credentials (either AWS S3 or Google Cloud Storage) so that the file can be posted.

 **Bulk Apply Activist Codes**

+In this example we are applying activist codes to a list of contacts.
+The csv file would have the following columns:

+  * ``vanid``
+  * ``activistcodeid``

 .. code-block:: python